CodexThe Bond

 Defection Cascades are chronic Decay.
 Cooperation erodes gradually as defection spreads and normalizes.
 The countermeasure is making cooperation visible, celebrating commitment, addressing defection early before it becomes the new norm.

-The Practices of Connection
+The Essential Practices

 Good Faith as Default